A Guide to Windshield Wipers

 It’s challenging to drive as safely as you want when you can’t see clearly.
 Dirt and grime buildup can reduce your visibility, so worn wipers could be a driving hazard.
 Replace your wipers for a clear view of the road.

 The general guideline for replacing windshield wipers is every six months or 6,000 miles—sometimes more often if you live in an area that experiences harsh weather conditions.
 Regardless, it’s time to replace your wiper blades if you notice any of the following:

 - Rubber blades that are split or worn

 Choosing a Blade

-Before you purchase new blades, determine the right size for your car.
-To locate this information, look in your car’s owner’s manual, measure the blades yourself, or ask an automotive store to look up the size.
+You need to know the size your car needs.
+To locate this information, look in your owner’s manual, measure the blades yourself, or head to an automotive store and look up the size.

-Once you find the right fit, you need to decide on a blade type.
-Here are your options:
+Once you find the right fit, you need to decide on a blade type: